mperezfuster/gpdb/gpdb-doc/markdown/install_guide/platform-requirements-overview.html.md

 #### <a id="topic_xbl_mkx_python"></a>Python

+Greenplum Database requires `python3.9` as the default version of `python` in order to use the Greenplum utilities.
 If you are installing Greenplum Database on Rocky Linux 8.x, the default Python3 version included is `python3.6`.
-You must run the following commands in order to support `python3.9`:
+Run the following commands in order to support `python3.9` for Greenplum utilities:

 ```
 sudo yum install python39-psycopg2 python39-pyyaml python39-psutil